-*Click here for Absentee/Vote By Mail Ballot Request Form
+*Click here for Vote By Mail Ballot Request Form

-If you would like to have an absentee/vote by mail ballot mailed to you, all requests must be received by 5 p.m. on the sixth day before an election.
-(The Wednesday before a Tuesday election) The person requesting an absentee ballot must disclose:
+If you would like to have a vote-by-mail ballot mailed to you, all requests must be received by 5 p.m. on the sixth day before an election.
+(The Wednesday before a Tuesday election) The person requesting a vote-by-mail ballot must disclose:

 - The name of the voter for whom the ballot is requested;

 - The voter’s address;

 - The requester’s name;

 - The requester’s driver’s license number, if available;

 - The requester’s relationship to the voter; and,

 Marked ballots must be received at the Office of the Supervisor of Elections, 600 301 Boulevard West, Suite 108, Bradenton , not later than 7 p.m. on the day of the election.
 Do not return your voted vote-by-mail ballot to a polling place.

 Who Can Pick Up a Vote-by-Mail Ballot